codio/knowledge/source/instructors/teaching/viewstudentwork.rst

 2. Click on the **Students** tab.

-3. You will see all students in your course displayed on this screen.
-By default they will show sorted alphabetically by first name but you can also sort them by last name, number of started or number of completed assignments if preferred.
+3. All students enrolled in your course are displayed here, sorted alphabetically by last name.
+You can reverse the sort order to Z–A if preferred.
 You can also search and filter students using tags, see :ref:`Batch Student Tagging <batch-student-tagging>`.

 4. To view/access an individual students work click on their name.
 On the far right of the screen, in the 3 dots menu, click **Open student's project**.